- What other names is Peppermint known by?

-- Recovery following surgery.
-One study shows that taking a specific peppermint product (Copermin) three times daily for five days after surgery does not affect stomach bloating or heartburn.
-Another study shows that taking peppermint oil capsules does not relieve bloating or stomach pain following surgery.
+- Bloating of the stomach after surgery.
+One study shows that taking a specific peppermint product (Copermin by Tillotts Pharma) after surgery does not reduce stomach bloating or heartburn.
+Another study shows that taking this product does not relieve bloating or stomach pain following removal of the appendix.

 Insufficient Evidence to Rate Effectiveness for...

 - Mental function.
-Early evidence suggests that peppermint slightly improves memory and performance on mental tasks, but does not improve attention and speed of completing tasks.
+Early research suggests that peppermint slightly improves memory and performance on mental tasks, but does not improve attention and speed of completing tasks.

 - Bad breath.
 Early research shows that a specific combination of tea tree oil, peppermint, and lemon oil can improve breath smell when used for 3 minutes.

 - Relieving pain caused by shingles.
-Early information suggests that applying peppermint oil to the skin might provide some relief for lingering pain caused by shingles.
+Early research suggests that applying peppermint oil to the skin might provide some relief for lingering pain caused by shingles.

 - Stress.
 Early research shows that peppermint aromatherapy can reduce stress.